-The following annual food festivals are some of the most popular events showcasing food in Seattle and around the Puget Sound region.
-All are well-established annual food festivals and, except where noted, they have free admission.
+The following food festivals are some of the most popular events showcasing food in Seattle and around the Puget Sound region.
+All are well-established annual food festivals.
+Except where noted, they have free admission.
 Food and any beverage (adult or otherwise) is, of course, extra.

 A great way to approach a food festival, that is spend less and enjoy more, is to go with one or more people.
 Two to four people sharing a plate can power through more variety and try some of everything.
 Note that you may not spend less money overall with this approach.
 But if food sampling is your goal, then plate sharing is the ideal strategy.